ariellyparussulo/terraform/README.md

 # Terraform
 Small project to create some reference terraform scripts.

 ## Script

-- **create-public-subnet**: creates a small Subnet config.
-It uses the following resources:
-	- vpc
-	- subnet
-	- route table
-	- seurity group
-	- instances
-	- eip
+### basic_infra
+Creates a basic struct to provide a vpc and instances to use it.
+It also provided the access to the instance through SSM Session Manager.